implse/Data_Structure_Python/README.md

 ## Binary Search Tree

-Always sorted by implementation.

-Binary Search Tree (BST or Ordered Binary Tree) is a special type of Binary Tree that follows these conditions:
+`Binary Search Tree` (BST or Ordered Binary Tree) is a special type of `Binary Tree` that follows these conditions:

 - `Left child node` is smaller than its `Parent node`.
 - `Right child node` is greater than its `Parent Node`.

+Always sorted by implementation.

 No duplicate Keys.